 Basic knowledge of micro- and macroeconomics is assumed, as taught in the courses "Economics I" [2600012], and "Economics II" [2600014].
 In addition, an interest in quantitative-mathematical modeling is required.
 The attendance of the course "Introduction to economic policy" [2560280] is recommended.

-Due to the research semester of Prof. Dr. Ingrid Ott, the course is not offered in the winter term 2018/19.
+Due to the research semester of Prof. Dr. Ingrid Ott, the course will not be offered in the winter semester 2021/22.
+The exam will take place.
+Preparation materials can be found in ILIAS.

 Spatial Economics